NeuroFan/SystolicArray/README.md

 We need to demostrate efficacy of Algorithm Based Fault Tolerance method for achiving low-voltage (high performance) computing.
 We propose a systolic array model with extra circuitry to detected computational errors on the fly.
 We need a platfom to simulate low-voltage operatiopn of our systolic array.
 The common digital simulation and synthesis tools lack detailed charactristics of logic cells hence we resort to perform our simulations using SPICE models.

 # Processing Elements
+Each PE in the systolic array contains a MAC unit and a handful of flip-flops to pass data and/or to accomulate local results.
 The multiplier circuit in HSPICE was implemented as Wallace Tree multiplier (https://github.com/SiluPanda/8-bit-wallace-tree-multipier) and the adders are based on carry-ripple-adder/subtracture that we already used in Analog-to-Digital circuit https://en.wikipedia.org/wiki/Adder%E2%80%93subtractor.
+Note, when the supply is reduced the setup and hold time of flip-flops will be effected as well, hence we had to develope a model and MATLAB script to extract those information for different voltage and operaiton frequency.
+There is a good Q&A in stackexchange where it explain the concept https://electronics.stackexchange.com/questions/81709/how-to-find-setup-time-and-hold-time-for-d-flip-flop.

 # HSPICE to/from MATLAB data transfer